 Alteration of taste

-The modification of the taste of certain foods is caused by the effects that chemotherapy and radiotherapy have on the taste buds, located in the oral cavity.
+Food and alteration of taste during cancer treatment The modification of the taste of certain foods is caused by the effects that chemotherapy and radiotherapy have on the taste buds, located in the oral cavity.
 Depending on the treatment, recovery can be variable, although they usually disappear after a few weeks of finishing it.
-These disturbances can cause the person to stop enjoying… Continue reading Alteration of taste
+These… Continue reading Alteration of taste

 Dry mouth